Backist/QAutoLinguist/README.md

 <br>

 ## 🛠️ Use:
-QAutoLinguist is based on a ``.ini`` configuration file where you specify the parameters needed to perform the translations.
+QAutoLinguist is based on a ``.ini`` configuration file where you specify some parameters to tell QAutoLinguist how to manage the translation process.

+> [!IMPORTANT]
+> We asume that QAutoLinguist is installed in `PATH`, that is what QAutoLinguist will try when installing it.
+If not, consider add
+> the package directory to PATH variable.

 In general cases this is what you are looking for:
-If you have specified to include QAutoLinguist in the PATH environment variable:

 1. **Initialize the configuration file**:
-This command will create a configuration file in the command run CWD with the name ``.qal-config.ini`` by default, unless ``[<config_file_name>]`` is specified.
+This command will create a configuration file in the command run CWD with the name ``.qal_config.ini`` by default, unless ``[<config_file_name>]`` is specified.
-You can see the configuration file structure below.

   ```bash
   >>> qautolinguist build init [<config_file_name>]                # UNIX